-EvilQuest, also known as ThiefQuest, is a ransomware variant that targets macOS systems.
-EvilQuest also includes some information stealing and data exfiltration features.
+EvilQuest (aka ThiefQuest) is a ransomware variant that targets macOS systems.
+EvilQuest also includes some information-stealing and data exfiltration features.
 It is actively being enhanced with new features to avoid detection.

 Symptoms